prjemian/hklpy2/docs/source/concepts/diffract.rst

 .. index:: !design; diffractometer

-:concept: User builds a subclass of :class:`~hklpy2.diffract.DiffractometerBase()`, adding a variety of positioners as ophyd Components.
+Diffractometers are built as a subclass of :class:`~hklpy2.diffract.DiffractometerBase()`, adding a variety of positioners as ophyd Components.
 In an instance of that subclass, user sets :attr:`~hklpy2.diffract.DiffractometerBase.backend_solver` by calling :func:`~hklpy2.misc.solver_factory`.
 In this call, the user specifies the solver, the geometry, and defines which Components (of the diffractometer) are to be used as pseudos and reals.
 The backend implements :meth:`~hklpy2.backends.base.SolverBase.forward`, :meth:`~hklpy2.backends.base.SolverBase.inverse`, and all related support, for only the pseudos and reals that are identified.

 .. grid:: 2